wal/six_nations_2017/README.md

-Playing about with Six Nations performance data
+Playground for a Six Nations 2017 performance dataset